News you can trust since 1817

 The whisky achieves its signature body and sweetness from having been left to mature for three years in selected ex-Bourbon and specially treated STR ex-red wine barrels.
 Each barrel has been chosen by Nc’nean for the distinct flavours the wood contributes to the whisky.

-Priced at £39.99, the Ben Bracken single malt will join Lidl’s award-winning whisky line-up in all Scottish stores alongside its ever-popular Abrachan Triple-Barrelled Blended Malt (42% ABV, 70cl), which comes with a special gifting tube ahead of the festive season for £16.99.
+Priced at £17.99, the three year old Ben Bracken Islay single malt is part award-winning whisky line-up in all Scottish stores alongside its ever-popular Abrachan Triple-Barrelled Blended Malt (41% ABV, 70cl), which is also £17.99.

 Launched as part of a limited released in November 2020, Wee Smoky is a single grain whisky that is being aimed at non-whisky drinkers.